pyslackers/sir-bot-a-lot/docs/plugins.rst

 Hooks
 ^^^^^

 Two hooks are used.
-Ths first one to load the clients and the second one to load the dispatchers.
+The first one to load the clients and the second one to load the dispatchers.

 .. literalinclude:: ../sirbot/hookspecs.py